TableCo/react-native-sdk/README.md

     yarn add opentok-react-native  # or npm install opentok-react-native
     ```

-1. Import Intercom and initialise the SDK
+1. Import and initialise the SDK

     ```javascript
     import {TableSDK} from 'table-react-native-sdk';